speakeasy-api/sdk-generation-action/README.md

 The mode to run the action in, valid options are `direct` or `pr`, defaults to `direct`.

 - `direct` will create a commit with the changes to the SDKs and push them directly to the branch the workflow is configure to run on (normally 'main' or 'master').
-If `create_release` is `true` this will happen immediately after the commit is created on the branch.
 - `pr` will instead create a new branch to commit the changes to the SDKs to and then create a PR from this branch.
 The sdk-publish workflow will then need to be configured to run when the PR is merged to publish the SDKs and create a release.

 ### `speakeasy_version`